 Forum Europe’s 11th European Cyber Security Conference took place in Brussels in March 2024.
 The achievements in cybersecurity in recent years were discussed over a series of panel discussions and two keynote sessions.

-To discuss sponsorship and visibility opportunities at the 12th Annual European Cyber Security Conference 2025, please contact Anne-Lise Simon on cyber@forum-europe.com.
+To discuss sponsorship and visibility opportunities at the 12th Annual European Cyber Security Conference 2025, please contact Anne-Lise Simon on [email protected].

 Your organisation can contribute to the discussion